AssemblyScript/assemblyscript/lib/loader/README.md

 ### More convenient tools

-* [as-bind](https://github.com/torch2424/as-bind) is a library, built on top of the loader, to make passing high-level data structures between AssemblyScript and JavaScript more convenient.
+* [as-bind](https://github.com/torch2424/as-bind) is a library, built on top of the loader, to make passing high-level data structures between ToilScript and JavaScript more convenient.

 ## Advanced usage